mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

 _[Predicate Programming Guide](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Predicates/AdditionalChapters/Introduction.html)_
 in Apple developer documentation.

-The predicate's left-hand expression must be a string that identifies a feature attribute or, alternatively, one of the following special attributes:
+Either the predicate’s left-hand or right-hand expression can be an `NSString` (to match strings) or `NSNumber` (to match numbers, including Boolean values) or an array of `NSString`s or `NSNumber`s, depending on the operator and the type of values expected for the attribute being tested  or, alternatively, one of the following special attributes:

 <table>
 <thead>